aviborg/esp-smart-meter/README.md

 After first upload, the above lines may be uncommented to enable OTA.
 Note that you need to set the correct ip-address.

 ### <a name='Setup'></a>Setup
 First time the ESP powered it will enter WiFi AP mode.
-Search for the ESP on a from your phone and connect to its network.
+Search for the ESP on a phone and connect to its network.
 The blue LED will blink slowly to indicate AP-mode.

 ![Access point](img/687474703a2f2f692e696d6775722e636f6d2f595076573965716c2e706e67.jpg "Access point")

 Enter the credentials for you local network.
 You may also be able to set a local hostname that the ESP be available on, default is http://emeter

 The ESP will then restart and connect to you local network.
 If it fails for any reason it will reenter AP-mode.
 The credentials will be stored and kept even if the ESP is flashed with new firmware.
 To reset the settings, press and hold the flash button for 5 seconds.